MIKE’S WINE NOTES:

 When it comes to Cabernet, Margaret River punches way above its’ weight and we are particularly pleased to have been able to secure this wine that is no exception from Calneggia Family Vineyards.
 It is also a testament to Brian Fletcher’s wine-making skill and experience.

 In 2019, The Margaret River Wine Region had a late harvest, starting in early March continuing into late April-early May – two to three weeks later than previous years which has the advantage of a cooler ripening period but the risk of the weather turning on you before optimum ripeness is achieved.
 In this case, the weather held off and the best outcome was realised.

 This wine is 100% Cabernet Sauvignon and has got such great structure that it doesn’t need any Merlot or Cabernet Franc to broaden its’ already full and balanced middle palate.

-Palate – Sweet red berries, blackcurrant and vanilla laced with earthy tones make this wine very approachable now while it is clear that it will improve with time.
+Palate: Sweet red berries, blackcurrant and vanilla laced with earthy tones make this wine very approachable now while it is clear that it will get even better with time.